DevYanB/chima_case_study/issues_list.md

 2. https://huggingface.co/docs/transformers/quicktour
 ___NOTE___, link 2 could also be useful for the implementing or designing the feedback based fine-tuning and saving process

-[A] Had some issues getting daryl149 model running locally, had to `pip install accelerate` and had to follow this tutorial:https://huggingface.co/blog/accelerate-large-models
+[A] Had some issues getting daryl149 model running locally, had to `pip install accelerate` and had to follow this tutorial :https://huggingface.co/blog/accelerate-large-models
-In the end, this is showing me it might be really inefficient without meta's llama2 to try and get this working.
+In the end, this is showing me it might be really inefficient without meta's llama2 to try and get this working local at all.
+So, I'm gonna deploy this model to Sagemaker and see if that helps fix some issues with the two factors and, if not, welp let's see what happens.